 It interests me the personification of human qualities that people confer onto their pets and particularly the bond between man and dog.
 The intensity of affection and companionship between man and dog can transcend the owner/subservient role and seems at times as if there is a ‘rebirth’ of a human soul into an animal’s body; the dog becoming ‘human’, one’s closest friend or companion; never questioning, fiercely loyal, emotionally present and acutely perceptive to human moods and feelings.
 When a dog dies the depth of grief that can manifest in its owner is often akin to the passing of a human companion, or as is the saying, man’s best friend.

 Rufaqa' alruwh رفقاء الروح (Soulmates)

 In considering reincarnation as a new version of something from the past, then the freshness of a new relationship with the infinite possibility of finding one’s soulmate is reflective of the freedom to express this openly in Australian daily life.
 Love is the underlying constant that connects us all and weaves a thread through our past, our present and our future.

-STALA CONTEMPORARY is proud to celebrate the opening of its new gallery premises with a celebratory group exhibition 'WIP (Work in Progress' running 11 -29 December 2018.
+STALA CONTEMPORARY is proud to celebrate the opening of its new gallery premises with its inaugural group exhibition 'WIP (Work in Progress' running 11 -29 December 2018.
 Featuring an exuberant and eclectic assembly of 17 exceptional artists: